 Two ways awareness of communication styles can improve communication in the workplace are:

-• Becoming aware of them.
+- Becoming aware of them.
 Teach all employees about the different communication styles.
-When managers and co-workers know that someone has a passive or aggressive communication style, they can learn how to respond positively
+When managers and coworkers know someone has a passive or aggressive communication style, they can learn how to respond positively.

-According to this model, the Passive, Aggressive, and Passive-Aggressive styles are negative communication styles.
-Only Assertive ensures an honest, free exchange of ideas, respects all members of the team and makes everyone a winner.
-(An alternative model breaks the 4 types of communication styles into Analytical, Intuitive, Functional, and Personal.
-While none are considered inherently better than the other, understanding these workplace communication styles also improves understanding.)
+According to this model, the passive, aggressive, and passive-aggressive approaches are considered negative communication styles.
+Only assertive ensures an honest, free exchange of ideas, respects all members of the team, and makes everyone a winner.
+(An alternative model breaks the four types of communication styles down further, into analytical, intuitive, functional, and personal.
+While none are considered inherently better than the other, understanding these workplace communication styles also improves understanding).

 While it would be ideal if everyone in the business was an assertive communicator, that’s probably not likely.
 Not everybody is a naturally assertive communicator.
 It depends on personality and upbringing.

-You probably can’t completely change your or someone else's style, but if you are aware of what is your communication style, you can get closer to an assertive communication style with the will to change and practice.
+You probably can’t completely change your or someone else's style, but if you're aware of your preferred communication style, you can get closer to an assertive communication style with the will to change and practice.

 Becoming an Assertive Communicator